 Teacher and Administrator Cover Letters Are Critical to Job Search Success

 Are you researching teaching cover letter writing tips?
-Perfect, you will find plenty of help and current tips to put together an excellent application letter for a teacher job opening.
+Perfect!
+You will find plenty of help and current ideas here to help you create a professional quality cover letter for any teacher job opening.

-Or, maybe you've finished your teaching resume using these resume writing tips and are thinking, now what?
-Do you just send it off and wait for your phone to ring?
+Or, maybe you've finished your teaching resume using these resume writing tips and now you’re thinking what’s next?
+Should you just send it and sit back and wait to be contacted by a school?

-If you forgot to include your cover letter you could be waiting for quite awhile for someone to call requesting an interview.
+If you don’t write and send a cover letter with your resume, you could be waiting for quite awhile for someone to call requesting an interview.

-Or maybe you did include a cover letter or letter of intent, but it failed to wow the reader.
+Or, if you did write and send a cover letter with your application, perhaps it failed to impress the reader.

-Teaching Cover Letter Writing Tips 101 - A Winning Application Letter Includes
+Teaching Cover Letter Writing Tips 101 - A Winning Application Letter Will Contain:

 - Greatest strengths